The Office (American TV series): Season 7 (2010–2011)

 The seventh season consists of 26 half-hours of material, divided into 21 half-hour episodes, one "super-sized" episode, and two hour-long episodes.

-This was the final season for Steve Carell, who plays Michael Scott, as NBC did not renew Carell's contract.
+This was the final season for Steve Carell, who plays Michael Scott.
+NBC did not renew Carell's contract.
 Beginning with this season, Zach Woods, who portrays Gabe Lewis, was promoted to a series regular.
 Erin and Gabe have begun a relationship, much to Andy's chagrin, and Andy attempts to win Erin's affection back.
 Holly, Michael's former girlfriend, returns to Scranton to fill in for Toby, who is on jury duty for the "Scranton Strangler" trial.
 Michael and Holly eventually restart their relationship.
 After the two get engaged, Michael reveals he will be leaving Scranton to move to Colorado with Holly to support her elderly parents.
 Jim and Pam adjust to parenthood, while Angela starts dating state senator Robert Lipton and gets engaged off-screen in the season finale.
 After Michael's replacement Deangelo (Will Ferrell) is seriously injured on the job, Jo creates a search committee to interview candidates and choose a new manager for the office.
 In the meantime, Dwight Schrute, and later Creed Bratton, take over as acting manager.

 Season 8 (2011–2012)

 The eighth season consists of 24 episodes.

 James Spader joins the cast as Robert California, the new CEO of Dunder Mifflin/Sabre.
 Andy is then promoted to regional manager and works hard to make a good impression on Robert, asking Dwight to be his number two.
 Pam and Jim are expecting their second child, Phillip, at the start of the season, to coincide with Fischer's real-life pregnancy.
-Angela is also pregnant with her first son, also named Philip, with State Senator Robert Lipton (although it is implied that Dwight Schrute is actually the child's biological father).
-Darryl starts falling for new warehouse foreman, Val.
+Angela is also pregnant with her first son, also named Philip, with State Senator Robert Lipton (although it is implied that Dwight is the child's biological father).
+Darryl starts falling for the new warehouse foreman, Val.
 Dwight is tasked with traveling to Tallahassee, Florida, to assist Sabre special projects manager Nellie Bertram (Catherine Tate) in launching a chain of retail stores, along with Jim, Ryan, Stanley, Erin, and new office temp Cathy Simms.
 Cathy is also revealed to have ulterior motives for the trip, as she intends to seduce Jim.
 Still, she fails.
 Robert later kills the retail store project, and Erin decides to stay in Florida as an elderly woman's live-in helper.
 Andy goes to Florida to win back Erin, allowing Nellie to claim the manager position as her own.
 Robert tells Andy that he has been demoted back to a salesman, but Andy refuses to accept the news, which causes him to be fired.
-Andy becomes motivated to begin a Dunder Mifflin comeback and joins with former CFO David Wallace to repurchase Dunder Mifflin from Sabre, putting Sabre completely out of business and giving Andy the manager position once again.
+Andy becomes motivated to begin a Dunder Mifflin comeback and joins with former CFO David Wallace, now a millionaire, to repurchase Dunder Mifflin from Sabre, putting Sabre completely out of business and giving Andy the manager position once again.